 Expectation and memory are structures.
 Memory is not a storehouse of images or facts; it is a structure that allows meaning to happen–it is the before of the before/after distinction.
 The after is the expectation.

-Structure is established through a re-entry into the system of of the system/environment distinction.
+Structure is established through a re-entry of the system/environment distinction into the prior distinction.
 That is to say, the distinction of before/after re-enters the system, which allows meaning to be assigned to either before or after–these are the only two options.
 Since a meaning unit, or elements of communication, vanishes in the same moment that it appears, the system can only observe before and after.
 As Luhmann writes,

 [The] concept of of autopoietic closure makes it possible to understand the function of enforced binary choices.
 The system can continue its autopoiesis or it can stop it.
 It can can continue to live, to produce conscious states, to communicate with the alternative to come to an end.
 There are, with respect to autopoiesis, no third states.
 (Autopoiesis of Social Systems,” in Essays on Self-Reflection, p.
 13)

 For a system to increase its complexity it must specialize, or develop an inclusion/exclusion scheme.
 “The system invents a choice, which did not exist without it.”

-For example, though the invention of property, the economic system created a forced choice between ownership and non-ownership.
+For example, through the invention of property, the economic system created a forced choice between ownership and non-ownership.
 The economy is about having and not-having.
 Following the law of the excluded middle, or tertium non datur, there is no third option.
-Even if you are renting, you have the thing as long as you pay the rent.
-The having/not-having form can only be crossed by a payment, which is an event.
+The having/not-having form can only be crossed by a payment, which is a communication event.
 This event, like a meaning unit, has no duration.
 The economy reproduces itself by linking one payment-event to another payment-event.
 A payment is the non-decomposable unit of the economic system.
 Is is also called the symbolically generalized communication medium of the economy.